praeclarum/CLanguage/README.md

 It is used to simulate Arduinos in the app [iCircuit](http://icircuitapp.com).
 It features cycle counting so that infinite loops and long computations can be paused.

-I describe other details of it in my blog entry [Oops, I Wrote a C++ Compiler](https://praeclarum.org/2018/08/27/oops-i-wrote-a-c-compiler.html).
+I have describe other details of it in my blog entry [Oops, I Wrote a C++ Compiler](https://praeclarum.org/2018/08/27/oops-i-wrote-a-c-compiler.html).